-The UI feels better on a tablet or phone than it does on our Roku 3, probably because Sling TV’s design lends itself better to a touchscreen or point-and-click interface than it does the Roku’s directional cursor navigation.
-It remains to be seen how the experience will play out on devices like Amazon’s Fire TV.
+The UI feels better on a tablet or phone than it does on our Roku or Amazon Fire TV, probably because Sling TV’s design lends itself better to a touchscreen or point-and-click interface than it does with directional cursor navigation.

 We tested Sling TV on a 65-inch TV screen, which we expected would expose any shortcomings in video quality … and it did.
-With a strong Internet connection and good throughput, we felt like we were watching 720p at best.
-Cable, Satellite, Netflix, Amazon, and Hulu all have better-looking HD streams in our estimation.
+With a strong internet connection and good throughput, we felt like we were watching 720p at best, and the framerate is also prone to speeding up and slowing down depending on stream buffering.
+Cable, satellite, Netflix, Amazon, and Hulu all have better-looking HD streams in our estimation.
 On smaller screens, compression artifacts and poor resolution are much less noticeable.
-We think Sling TV looks just fine for screens 47-inches and smaller, and beautiful on tablets and phones.
+We think Sling TV looks best on screens that are 47 inches and smaller, and it’s beautiful on tablets and phones.

 Loading and buffering

 A solid, speedy internet connection is recommended for the best Sling TV experience, but not required.
 Users can choose to stream at low quality (0.5Mbps), medium (0.8Mbps), high (1.5Mbps), or best (no limit).
 We streamed at the best quality and experienced longer load times and some buffering, depending on the state of our internet connection, but it’s nice to know those with fast connections can get a quality experience, and those with bandwidth caps can control data consumption.